Introducing Packet-Level Analysis in Programmable Data Planes to Advance Network Intrusion Detection: Evaluation Results

 \subsubsection{Bloom filter size}

 Each Bloom filter is characterised by two key dimensions: the number of cells, denoted as $m\in [0,2^r-1]$, and the size of each cell.
 In this experiment, we have set the size of the cells while varying the value of $r$ to understand the sensitivity of \ac{ourtool} to the number of cells in terms of \textit{Collected Flows}.
 Considering that 75\% of the flows within the traffic profile consist of no more than 4 packets, we have chosen to set the cell size to 3 bits.
 This size adequately accommodates the counting of up to 4 packets/flow.
-Nevertheless, in the next section, we evaluate the sensitivity of \ac{ourtool} to variations in the number of packets/flow and the cell size.

-Figure \ref{fig:collected_flows_per_bf_size} presents the results obtained with Bloom filter sizes from $1024$ to $32768$ cells \revised{(or $r$ from $10$ to $15$)}.
-As expected, the larger the Bloom filter size, the smaller the number of hash collisions and the higher the number of flows collected.
+Figure \ref{fig:collected_flows_per_bf_size} presents the results obtained with Bloom filter sizes from $1024$ to $32768$ cells (or $r$ from $10$ to $15$). \revised{The figure also includes the results obtained with a single hash function (with $r=15$) , allowing for a comparative analysis with Bloom filters.} As expected, the larger the Bloom filter size, the smaller the number of hash collisions and the higher the number of flows collected.
 Remarkably, it is worth noting that \ac{ourtool} is able to collect more flows than the baseline, regardless of the Bloom filter size.
 It is important to recall that the baseline approach gathers all packets without any filtering logic.
 Considering that the average number of packets/flow in the traffic profile is 78, the baseline approach exhausts the memory capacity with approximately $210$ flows (calculated as $16384/78$).
-Consequently, once the memory block reaches its limit, older packets are overwritten by more recent ones, resulting in a loss of flows.
+Consequently, once the memory block reaches its limit, older packets are overwritten by more recent ones, resulting in a loss of flows. \revised{The results of this experiment also confirm the efficiency of Bloom filters over a single hash function in limiting the collisions, as discussed in Section \ref{sec:counting-bloom-filter} and demonstrated by Tarkoma et al. \cite{tarkoma2011theory}}.